 The edges of the pagoda bleed slightly into the surrounding green as grass, this is old tech now, not too stable and the gold lacquer on the bench shimmers.
 I push my feet down into the gravel, it gives way, the image in my retina breaking up as it struggles to keep up with my burrowing feet.
 I remember as a kid when this technology first appeared trying to trick it, trying to break the illusion.
 As the gravel shifts, pixelates and blurs a small white button breaks through the picture, dislodged from under the bench, but a button from what?
 Who wears buttons today?
 It’s smaller than the nail of my little finger.
 I slip it into an evidence bag and into my pocket.
 It could have been there a long time, trapped down at the side of the concrete, skimmed over in the cleaning process.
 With nothing to go on every small detail needs exploring.
 So many possibilities.
-If you have any memories that may help uncover what happened to Estelle, that can paint the bigger picture, then use the images above on the right to contribute.
+I really need your help.
 Together we can establish the plot.